-As alluded to on the home page, the software that runs this web server, NGINX and Apache HTTP Server, are both configured to enforce modern security standards.
+As alluded to on the home page, the software that runs this web server (NGINX) is configured to enforce modern security standards.

 While this website at present has no need for such security, as there is no user information or credentials exchanged, I find it is always good practice to ensure excellent security for any project I undertake, especially when it involves connections to the Internet.